-Mini Kamboj, Memorial Sloan Kettering Cancer Center’s Chief Medical Epidemiologist, has answers to your questions about COVID-19 vaccines for children.
+Mini Kamboj, MSK’s Chief Medical Epidemiologist, has answers to your questions about the primary COVID-19 vaccine series and booster doses for children.

-Which vaccine can young children receive?
+Which brand of vaccine can young children receive as their booster shot?

 Is MSK offering COVID-19 vaccines to children of MSK staff, members of the public, or siblings of MSK patients?